NeLLi-team/gvclass/README.md

 * No special characters (".", ";", ":") in filebase name, "\_" or "-" are okay
 * No whitespace in sequence headers
 * Recommended sequence header format if faa provided: <filenamebase>|<proteinid>
-* Input will be checked and reformatted
+* Input will be checked and reformatted if necessary

 ### IMG/VR
 * Upload you metagenome assembled genome or single contig to [IMG/VR](https://img.jgi.doe.gov/vr/) using the GVClass feature